gvwilson/fiction/iffy/index.md

 But Iffy was fascinated.
-Skies the world over had been off limits since the end of the war: the machines couldn't watch the whole world all the time, but anything much larger than a single person or moving too quickly ran the risk of being fried from orbit.
+Skies the world over had been off limits since the end of the war: the machines couldn't watch the whole world all the time, but anything too big or moving too quickly ran the risk of being fried from orbit.
-A few heavily armored aircraft still flew short missions here and there, but for most people, anything more than a short ground-hugging flights had once again become the stuff of dreams.
+A few heavily armored aircraft still flew short missions here and there, but for most people, anything more than a short ground-hugging flight had once again become the stuff of dreams.
-The spotter drone was the biggest winged craft Iffy had ever seen up close---she spent every moment she could steal studying it through a high-powered monocular.
+The spotter drone was the biggest winged craft Iffy had ever seen up close—she spent every moment she could steal studying it through a high-powered monocular.
-Truth be told,
+And truth be told,
 there wasn't much else to do.

-They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was:
+They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was—Rothera.
-Rothera.
-The capital of Australia's Antarctic territory was ten times the size of Halley, home port for the fleet that glared at the southernmost tip of South America across the Drake Passage and at the Zillion marauders who used it as a base.
+The capital of Australia's Antarctic province was ten times the size of Halley, home port for the fleet that glared at the southernmost tip of South America across the Drake Passage and the Zillion marauders who used it as a base.

-A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point where the scavenged remains of the first research station stood.
+A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point where the scavenged remains of the original research station stood.
 Normally bustling with warships, freighters, jelly dredgers, tugs, and water taxis, Rothera's harbor seemed unnaturally quiet.
 "Governor's orders," Aunt Naggie told Iffy, passing her a hard-boiled egg liberally dusted with curry powder.
-"That's what Jack says---all's been told to stay outta the way til we tie up.
+"That's what Jack says—everyone's been told to stay outta the way 'til we tie up.
-Whatever Mister Wales did scared em all pretty hard."
+Whatever Mister Wales did scared 'em all pretty hard."

 Her meager lunch inside her,
 Iffy went back on deck.
-She was surprised to see Wales leaning on the taffrail, his eyes as distant as his thoughts.
+Wales was leaning on the taffrail, his eyes as distant as his thoughts.
 Iffy hesitated,
 thinking about all the times she'd tried to make friends with people